entando/entando-ops/Docker/base-images/entando-latest-jetty/README.md

 ## How to

-This is only a builder image it does not expose any port.
+This is only a builder image so it does not exposes any port.
 It's a base image to start from creating your docker images with an entando project.

-To use this image just put this parameter on your Docker file when invoking maven:

-`-Dmaven.repo.local=/opt/entando/.m2/repository`

-## Example
+### How to create a Dockerfile to use this image

 ```bash
 FROM entando/base-builder-jetty